Field Guide to the R Mixed Model Wilderness

 write.csv(result_n, "results.csv", row.names = FALSE)

-Eventually, you will want to create customized plots of model estimates.
+Eventually, you are likely want to create customized plots of model estimates.
 To do this, the means will have to be manually extracted and converted to a data frame for usage by plotting libraries.
-The outputs from the cld3 object (yield of variety within each nitrogen level) can be visualized in ggplot, with variety on the x-axis and estimated means of yield on the y-axis.
+The outputs from the cld3 object (yield of variety within each nitrogen level) can be visualized in ‘ggplot2’, with variety on the x-axis and estimated means of yield on the y-axis.
 Different N treatments are presented using different colors.

 ggplot(cld3) +